Skip to content

 • the specimen collection time and date

-• space for the collector’s identification
+• the collector’s identification

-Its guidelines suggest these best practices:
+Its guidelines prescribe these key best practices:

 • usage of two patient-specific identifiers on specimen labels, such as the patient’s full legal name, date of birth, or assigned identification number